stevenpawley/Pyspatialml/docs/mlworkflow.rst

 not specified then the result is automatically written to a temporary file.
 The predict method returns an rasterio.io.DatasetReader object which is open.

-Other arguments consist of ``predict_type`` can be either 'raw' to output a classification or regression result, or 'prob' to output class probabilities as a multi-band raster (a band for each class probability).
-In the latter case, ``indexes`` can also be supplied if you only want to output the probabilities for a particular class, or list of classes, by supplying the indices of those
-classes:

 ::

     # prediction